EPLI Insurance Guide

 - SEXUAL HARASSMENT: Workplace sexual harassment can assert a myriad of accusations including improper comments, inappropriate advances, and unwelcome conduct.
 Industries which are male dominated with a younger workforce (such as technology companies and financial firms) are increasingly exposed to such claims.

-• 3rd PARTY CLAIMS: Third party EPLI insurance is particularly important for businesses with a large client base and those that deal a lot with the public such as retailers, restaurants and commercial real estate owners.
+- 3rd PARTY CLAIMS: Third party EPLI insurance is particularly important for businesses with a large client base and those that deal a lot with the public such as retailers, restaurants and commercial real estate owners.
 It provides protection against claims asserted by customers, vendors and other 3rd parties.
 These can range from violations of the ADA act (such as failing to provide wheelchair access) to accusations of sexual harassment to discrimination claims by clients alleging they were discriminated against or did not receive the same level of professional attention.
+Not all policies provide 3rd party coverage, which is why it is important to perform a careful assessment.

 How Is EPLI Purchased?